How to Get a Certificate of Destruction

 3. Waste Manifesting

 The Uniform Hazardous Waste Manifest is an important document that tracks the movement of your waste.
-It includes information about the waste generator (you), the disposal company and the final disposal facility.
+It includes information about the waste generator (you), the disposal company, the transporter and the disposal facility.
 The disposal company will assist you in completing the manifest accurately.
 Ensure all details — like the waste description, quantity and hazard codes — are correct.

 4. Disposal and Documentation